Back

 Rule: SPF is non-negotiable, every single day, and especially over a developed tan.

-For more on this, see our piece on why sunless tanning is the safer way to glow.
+For more on this, see the truth about DHA and SPF and our piece on why sunless tanning is the safer choice.

 Body Skincare: The Lotions That Help vs. Hurt Your Tan